 Indian Handicrafts goes back to arguably the oldest civilisations of the whole world.This industry represents dignity, beauty, creativity, culture and skill of local population and hence the country.

-Most people would support the fact that handicrafts work from India are among the best pieces of art there is.
+Most people would support the fact that Indian Handicrafts are among the best pieces of art there is.

 The utter flexibility and resourcefulness of the different materials used to make these handicrafts and gift items truly make them unique.